marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Essentials of user mode "Lecturer"
 ==================================

+A short introductory tutorial can be found under: https://youtu.be/Zm0DpUzhOGg.

 Entering classEx as a lecturer provides three submodes: Overview, Lecture mode and Editing mode.
 The starting screen after login is the submode Overview.
 Here you can organize your games and access all important features of classEx.

 .. image:: _static/Overview.PNG